Rory-Folster/rory-folster/README.md

 if you would like to check out my website, please visit: https://rory-folster.github.io/

-*Please note that this website is no where near complete, and is also only PC friendly*
+*Please note that this website is not complete, and is currently also only PC friendly*

 <!--
 **Rory-Folster/rory-folster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.